Kids' safety corner

 What you don’t know could cost you – a lot.

 Look up and live

 Some dangers are obvious.
 Others not so much.

 Downed power lines are dangerous.
 Learn what to do when you encounter one.

 Free resources for schools and community groups

 For younger students

-Our Energy is Awesome presentation is suitable for kindergarten to grade 7 students.
-FortisBC employees deliver the presentation at your school or community group and talk about natural gas and electricity safety and conservation.
+Our Energy is Awesome presentation is suitable for grades two, three, four and five students.
+Curious Cate and her friends virtually visit your classroom or community group and talk about natural gas and electricity safety and conservation.
 There’s no cost, and activity books and other educational material are included.

 To request a free Energy is Awesome presentation for your group or information about our public safety programs, please complete the online form.